 - Chino Valley School District initiated a contract in 2012.
 Savings have increased each year.
 John Scholl, support services director, said the deals are saving money with energy saved, plus the updated heating, ventilation and air-conditioning systems save money on maintenance.

-- Scottsdale Unified School District has entered into several contracts for different schools in the district.
-Arwood said the savings are allowing the district to pay off upgrades early and direct funds back to the classrooms.
+- Scottsdale Unified School District has entered into several contracts for different schools in the district and the savings are allowing the district to pay off upgrades early and direct funds back to the classrooms.

 - Marana Unified School District has done $13.5 million in contracts, using Recovery Act grants for some of the work.